Extended Dijkstra algorithm and Moore-Bellman-Ford algorithm: Analysis of algorithms

-Note that $f(P)$ can be obtained in $M(n)$ time for any $P\in \mathcal{P}$ and $\Delta$ is the maximum degree of the points of graph $G$.
-Following the approach to analyse the complexity of algorithm MBFA, we can easily know (v) is true by the process of algorithm EMBFA.
-Next we focus to prove (iv).
+\textbf{Proof.} Note that $V$ and $R$ are all the finite sets.
+We can easily know (\romannumeral1) holds.
+Note that $f(P)$ can be obtained in the $M(n)$ time of calculation.
+Following the approach to analyse the running time of algorithm MBFA, we can easily know that (\romannumeral5) holds by the process of algorithm EMBFA.
+Next we focus to prove (\romannumeral2), (\romannumeral3) and (\romannumeral4).